-With 20 years experience in trying to help people with ADHD nationwide, of all socioeconomic levels, I can assure you: It is difficult for even people with lots of money and resources to find competent ADHD treatment.
+With 20 years of experience in trying to help people with ADHD nationwide, of all socioeconomic levels, I can assure you: It is difficult for even people with lots of money and resources to find competent ADHD treatment.

 Too many physicians have actually contributed to making a big mess of ADHD treatment, leaving patients vulnerable to poor outcomes via prescribing medications at too high a dose and completely ignoring the co-existing conditions (depression, bipolar disorder, etc.) that can actually be exacerbated by the stimulants (the first-line medication for ADHD).
 These patients should be treated for their full range of symptoms – that is, treating the depression, anxiety.
 But it seldom happens.
-It is a huge problem, and one that we cannot blame on the patients.
+It is a huge problem, and it is one that we cannot blame on the patients.

 ADHD Treatment Difficult To Find, Even for Wealthy

-For someone like John, who as I recall was depending on county mental-health services, the picture is particularly dire.
+For someone like John, who as I understand was depending on county mental-health services, the picture is particularly dire.
 There is insufficient staff, and certainly few or no staff competent to treat ADHD.
 Sub-standard treatment typically not only fails to help ADHD, however, it can also actually exacerbate problems.
 Including creating a downspiral of futility and hopelessness.